Reconstructing the Arches I: Constraining the Initial Conditions: Setup and results of simulations

 \subsection{Comparing models and observation}

 In order to compare the simulation snapshots with the NACO data, we first computed a cumulative mass profile for each parameter set.
 In this process, we averaged the ten different random realizations and obtained a single mass profile.
-We only selected stars with $m> 10\,\msun$ and within $r<0.4\,\pc$ and we also normalized the profile to the total mass inside this radius.
+We only selected stars with $m> 10\,\msun$ and within $R\leq0.4\,\pc$ and we also normalised the profile to the total mass inside this radius (in the following comparisons we compare the shape of the profile and the total mass separately).
 Two of the resulting profiles are shown in Fig.~\ref{fig:modvsobs_mprof} (red line with error bars) in comparison with the observed profile (black line).

 In the following we define a number of fitness parameters $f$ which describe the quality of the fit of the model to the observation.
 These parameters are defined such that the values range from zero to unity.
 A value close to unity describes a good fit.